This article covers various levels of consistency guarantees with regard to:

 Consistency guarantees

-- partial sends - where some of the messages have been sent but others not
+- Partial sends - Some messages are sent while others are not

 Unreliable (Transactions Disabled)

-In this mode, when encountering a critical failure such as a system or endpoint crash, the message is permanently lost.
+In this mode, messages are permanently lost when encountering a critical failure such as a system or endpoint crash.

 var transport = endpointConfiguration.UseTransport<MyTransport>();